MaksyKost/DataStructures_PriorityQueue/README.md

 This repository was created for the **Data Structures** course at **Wrocław University of Science and Technology**.

 ## 📌 Project Description
-The goal of the project is to implement a **priority queue** in C++ using two different data structures:
+The goal of the project is to implement a **MAX priority queue** in C++ using two different data structures:

 - **Binary Heap**
 - **Doubly Linked List**